2007 Iraq cholera outbreak

 Cholera is a disease caused by unclean drinking water that only actually affects roughly 5% of those who are exposed.
-However, those who are affected can die within hours.
+Those who are affected can die within hours.
 During the Persian Gulf War, American forces targeted Iraqi infrastructure, leading to the deaths of an estimated minimum of 110,000 civilians from the destruction of infrastructure alone.
 Iraq's infrastructure, including its water infrastructure, was severely weakened after the war.

-In 1991, the first post-war report on conditions in Iraq by the United Nations described the material conditions as "pre-industrial revolution" due to the "apocalyptic damage" done to the countries basic infrastructure by American bombings.
+In 1991, the first post-war report on conditions in Iraq by the United Nations described the material conditions as "pre–industrial revolution" due to the "apocalyptic damage" done to the countries basic infrastructure by American bombings.